DzenisKajevic/SolidityNethereumProject/README.txt

  + Reorganized scripts
  + Made sure everything loads properly before unfreezing scenes

+- Finished (19.1.2023; 23:48)
+ + Added an event to the addScore() function in the Leaderboard contract that adds logs, hoping it would unstuck the transactionReceiptPolling.PollForReceipt() function.......
+No, it did absolutely nothing.
+ + New Leaderboard contract address: https://goerli.etherscan.io/address/0x41a251a42c18310e1bb762e6b11d76321d21c9ff
+ + Still no response from the Nethereum Discord support channel...
+ + Nethereum is trash!
+Especially the Unity version.
+Never use this...
+EVER!

 - Big problems:
  + The skin purchase and leaderboard score upload have identical logic for sending transactions, however, skin purchases receive the transaction receipt when the transaction is confirmed on the chain,